tsfpga/tsfpga/doc/sphinx/simulation.rst

 Versioning of simlib artifacts
 ______________________________

-Compiling simlib takes quite a while.
+Compiling simlib takes quite a while for the commercial simulators.
 It might not be convenient to recompile on each workstation and in each CI run.
 Instead storing compiled simlib in, e.g., Artifactory or on a network drive is a good idea.